 Be cautious with personal information online.
 Think twice before sharing sensitive data, even on seemingly secure platforms.

-When it comes to encryption, you have options.
-Full-disk encryption protects everything on your device, while file-level encryption lets you encrypt specific documents.
-Choose based on your needs.
+When it comes to encryption, you’ve got options.
+Full-disk encryption protects everything on your device.
+File-level encryption?
+That’s for when you only need specific documents locked down.
+Pick whichever fits your situation.

 Regularly review your privacy settings on social media and other online platforms.
 Make sure you’re not inadvertently sharing more than you intend.